-Angelo Tatone graduated with a bachelor's degree in jazz music (improvising, composing and arranging) and with a master's degree in jazz guitar, both with Honour.
-Furthermore, he graduated with both artistic and pedagogical diplomas in jazz & pop guitar.
-During his studies he took part in the Erasmus program and in the WWM (Working With Music).
-He is currently based in Vienna where he teaches guitar in many schools.
+Angelo Tatone JAM MUSIC LAB Private University & Conservatory, Vienna, Austria tatone@jammusiclab.com based in Vienna where he teaches guitar in many schools.
 He also plays in many ensembles and orchestras.
 At JAM MUSIC LAB Private University, he is lecturer and study coordinator of the conservatory department.
 He created Variando Musica together with Irene Malizia and is active as musician, composer and arranger all around Europe.
 His projects have already been presented in many European Platforms like EPARM 2018 (Porto), HARP 2018 (Manchester), EYE 2018 at the European Parliament (Strasbourg), CEMPE 2018 (Oslo), in form of presentations and/or workshops.